The Right to Counsel

 A criminal defendant's right to an attorney is found in the Sixth Amendment to the U.S. Constitution, which requires the "assistance of counsel" for the accused "in all criminal prosecutions."
 This means that a defendant has a constitutional right to be represented by an attorney during trial.
-It also means that if the defendant cannot afford an attorney, in almost all instances the government will appoint one to handle the case, at no cost to the defendant (this began in 1963 when the Supreme Court ruled in favor of an indigent defendant facing the possibility of incarceration).
+It also means that if the defendant can't afford an attorney, in almost all instances the government will appoint one to handle the case, at no cost to the defendant (this began in 1963 when the Supreme Court ruled in favor of an indigent defendant facing the possibility of incarceration).

 Keep in mind that, while the right to counsel is discussed here in connection with a criminal trial, a suspect has the right to a lawyer at almost every important phase of the criminal process, typically from arrest through the first appeal after conviction.
-For instance, criminal suspects have the right to ask for an attorney and remain silent if they are being interrogated by police.
+For instance, criminal suspects have the right to ask for an attorney and remain silent if they're being interrogated by police.